 Once the water begins boiling, add a bit of salt, and add the kale stems.
 After 4 minutes add the kale leaves and blanch for another 8 minutes (if you’re pot is too small, blanch the stems for 12, remove, and then blanch the leaves for 8 minutes).
 When they’re done, drain and rinse with cool water to stop the cooking.

 Drain the kale on a baking sheet lined with paper towels.
 By this time, your soffritto should be about through the 30 minutes of cooking.
 It will look something like this.

 Pull it off the burner and set aside while you make the polenta.

 To make the polenta, I bring 4 cups of vegetable stock to a boil, then add 1 cup of polenta, salt and pepper to taste, and about 2 tablespoons of butter.
 As the polenta starts bubbling, turn the heat down to about medium, and whisk often.
 The polenta will need to cook for about 20 to 25 minutes.
 At the end I stir in about 1/4 cup grated pecorino romano and adjust the seasoning if needed.
 For a vegan version of this meal, I would recommend using a flavored olive oil instead of the butter and cheese, such as garlic or spicy red pepper.

 It’s time to finish the kale.
 While the recipe says to heat additional olive oil (1/4 cup) in a clean pan over medium heat, I usually use the pan the soffritto is in and bring it back to a medium to medium-high heat (there’s plenty of olive oil already in there).
 Add the kale and cook for about 5 minutes, until it is tender and has combined with the soffritto.

 Place a heaping helping of polenta in a bowl and top with a heaping helping of kale.
-Add a glass of red wine and a nice fire, and you’re set for beating the chilly evening into submission.
+Add a glass of red wine, Chianti would be perfect, and a nice fire, and you’re set for beating the chilly evening into submission.